-38. Inspections

-- (1) An approved maintenance organisation shall allow the Authority unlimited access to inspect an approved maintenance organisation and any of its contract maintenance facilities at any time to determine compliance with these Regulations. - (2) Arrangements for maintenance, preventive maintenance, or modifications by a contractor shall include provisions for inspections of the contractor by the Authority. - (3) The Authority shall inspect an approved maintenance organisation at least once annually.

-- (4) The Authority shall inspect an approved maintenance organisation in another contracting state approved under these Regulations at least once in every year as long as the approved maintenance organisation certificate issued under the national authority of the contracting state remains valid. - (5) After inspection, the Authority shall notify the certificate holder, in writing, of any deficiencies found during the inspection.

-39. Performance standards
+38. Inspections (1) An approved maintenance organisation shall allow the Authority unlimited access to carry out inspection at any time to its facilities and any of its sub-contracted or contracted maintenance facilities to determine compliance with these Regulations.
+(2) Arrangements for maintenance, preventive maintenance, or modifications by a contractor shall include provisions for inspections of the contractor by the Authority.
+(3) The Authority shall inspect an approved maintenance organisation at least once annually.
+(4) The Authority shall inspect an approved maintenance organisation in another contracting state approved under these Regulations at least once in every year as long as the approved maintenance organisation certificate issued under the national authority of the contracting state remains valid.
+(5) After inspection, the Authority shall notify the certificate holder, in writing, of any deficiencies found during the inspection.
+39. Performance standards (1) An approved maintenance organisation that performs any maintenance, preventive maintenance, or modifications on aircraft or aircraft component for an owner or air operator certificate holder certificated under the Civil Aviation (Air Operator Certification and Administration) Regulations currently in forcehaving an approved maintenance programme shall perform that work in accordance with the owner's or air operator certificate holder's approved procedures.

-- (1) An approved maintenance organisation that performs any maintenance, preventive maintenance, or modifications for an air operator certificate holder certificated under the Civil Aviation (Air Operator Certification and Administration) Regulations, 2020 having an approved maintenance programme or an approved continuous maintenance programme shall perform that work in accordance with the air operator certificate holder's manuals. - (2) Except as provided in subregulation (1), each approved maintenance organisation shall perform its maintenance and modification operations in accordance with the applicable standards in the Civil Aviation (Airworthiness) Regulations, 2020. - (3) An approved maintenance organisation shall maintain, in current condition, all service manuals, instructions, and service bulletins of manufacturers that relate to the articles that it maintains or modifies - (4) An approved maintenance organisation with an avionics rating shall comply with the requirements of these Regulations that apply to electronic systems, and shall use materials that conform to approved specifications for equipment appropriate to its rating and test apparatus, shop equipment, performance standards, test methods, modifications, and calibrations that conform to the manufacturer's specifications or instructions, approved specification, and if not otherwise specified, in accordance with good practices of the aircraft avionics industry.
+- (2) Except as provided in subregulation (1), each approved maintenance organisation shall perform its maintenance and modification operations in accordance with the applicable requirements in the Civil Aviation (Airworthiness of aircraft) Regulations currently in force. - (3) An approved maintenance organisation shall maintain, in current condition, all Manufacturer's service manuals, instructions, and service bulletins that relate to the articles that it maintains or modifies. - (4) An approved maintenance organisation with an avionics rating shall comply with the requirements of these Regulations that apply to electronic systems, and shall use materials that conform to approved specifications for equipment appropriate to its rating and test apparatus, shop equipment, performance standards, test methods, modifications, and calibrations that conform to the manufacturer's specifications or instructions, approved specification, and where not otherwise specified, in accordance with best industry practices of the aircraft avionics industry.

-- (5) The approved maintenance organisation shall carry out maintenance on an aircraft in accordance with a maintenance programme, approved by the State of Registry and shall contain the following- - (a) maintenance tasks and the intervals at which these are to be performed, taking into account the anticipated utilisation of the aeroplane; - (b) where applicable, a continuing structural integrity programme; - (c) procedure for changing or deviating from the provisions of paragraph (a) and (b); and - (d) where applicable, condition monitoring and reliability programme descriptions for aircraft systems, components and engines. - (6) The design and application of the operation's maintenance programme shall observe human factors principles.
+- (5) The approved maintenance organisation shall carry out maintenance on an aircraft in accordance with a maintenance programme, approved by the State of Registry and shall contain the following- - (a) maintenance tasks and the intervals at which these are to be performed, taking into account the anticipated utilisation of the aeroplane; - (b) where applicable, a continuing structural integrity programme; - (c) procedure for changing or deviating from the provisions of paragraph (a) and (b); and - (d) where applicable, condition monitoring and reliability programme descriptions for aircraft systems, components and engines. - 6) The design and application of the operation's maintenance programme shall observe human factors principles.

-PART VI-EXEMPTIONS
+PART VI

+EXEMPTIONS